DaoraDio/Fight-Lights-Pico/README.md

 # Features

-- Choose any RGB color for a LED to get on button press -Choose any numbers of LEDs to light up on button press
+- Choose any RGB color for a LED to get on button press
+- Choose any numbers of LEDs to light up on button press
 - Assign random colors for LEDs on button press
 - Give different buttons same color when pressed simultaniously
 - Assign fade-in and fade-out effect for LEDs